Tazzarte

 The design follows the Great Seal of the United States, adopted by Congress in 1782: an eagle with wings spread, arrows in one talon, an olive branch in the other.
 Above the eagle's head: twenty-six stars.
 Twenty-six — because in January 1837, Michigan had just become the twenty-sixth state, and someone, somewhere, decided this quilt would mark the moment.
 Not with a ceremony, not with a monument.
 With cloth and a needle, at a kitchen table.

 The eagle had moved fast through American domestic life after the Revolution.
 It appeared on silver, on porcelain, on furniture and uniforms.
-The Society of the Cincinnati — founded in 1783 by officers who had served under Washington — adopted the same eagle for their badge of honor.
+The Society of the Cincinnati — founded in 1783 by officers who had served under Washington — adopted the same eagle for their badge of honour.
 By 1837, the symbol was everywhere, but it hadn't yet become imperial.
 This quilt catches it while it was still personal: a grandmother's pride, a family's declaration.
 We are Americans.
 This is our bird.

 Read the full story: The Quilt That Counted Michigan